ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

 Convenience function that deploys the current `HEAD` of the PR branch again.

-This is most useful for models that are using `@git.BRANCH` references for versions of model dependencies.

-> [!IMPORTANT]
-> It is up to the user to make sure that modifications have actually been pushed to the branch(es) referenced in the `spack.yaml` before doing a `!redeploy` - it will not check for this, and will simply redeploy the same changes if no changes are made

-For example, say you have done the modifications from the [above `mom5` example](#example-modification-workflow-of-access-om2s-mom5-package), and it has deployed.

-If you make further modifications to the `mom5` packages `development` branch (meaning it has a new `HEAD`), you would need the CI in the model deployment repository to run again to pick up the new `HEAD` of the `mom5` `development` branch.
+This is most useful for recovering from transient errors during the build pipeline.
+For example, if the HPC is down or degraded, and the workflow fails.

-To redeploy the model with all the current changes in the `mom5` repository, comment `!redeploy`.
-This forces the CI/CD job to re-run and the redeployment will exist as a separate environment and module to the original deployment.
+This forces the CI/CD job to re-run with the same `spack.yaml` and the redeployment will exist as a separate environment and module to the original (if it succeeded).

 This is a convenience function.
 Without this you would need to create a new commit to the pull request to force the CI/CD to run.

+> [!NOTE]
+> This Comment Command used to be able to redeploy changes made that were made to a dependency packages `@git.BRANCH` version, even if there were no other changes to the `spack.yaml`.
+Since `@git.BRANCH` references aren't currently working as expected, this should be avoided for the time being.

 ### Backporting Bugfixes